jclausen/cbmongodb/README.md

 newperson = this.reset().populate(newperson).set('first_name','Jane').set('last_name','Doe').create();
 ```

-Now we can find our multiple records - which will return an array (Note: I probably don't need to use reset(), but it's a good practice to clear any active query criteria from previous queries)
+Now we can find our multiple records - which will return an array (Note: We probably don't need to use reset(), but it's a good practice to clear any active query criteria from previous queries)

 ```
 var people = this.reset().findAll();